NickColley/design-of-forms/src/evolving-a-design/make-up-of-documents-and-forms/index.md

 (5) Registration of copies is moderately good.

 PUNCHED HOLES may be needed for filing, sorting, selecting, or signalling purposes.
-Various kinds of slotted holes can be made to enable documents to be inserted or with- drawn from a binder or file unit etc. without removing other documents.
+Various kinds of slotted holes can be made to enable documents to be inserted or withdrawn from a binder or file unit etc. without removing other documents.
 (The strength of the material must be determined in the light of the frequency of removal from the binder.)
 When forms are to be produced on office duplicators, holes should be punched after duplicating.

 PERFORATIONS of two distinct kinds can be obtained.
 Machine perforation is undertaken separately, after printing.
 The perforation may be slots or round holes in various sizes.
 Alternatively, the form may be perforated at press.
-In this case the per- forating forms part of the printing process.
+In this case the perforating forms part of the printing process.
 It is less costly than machine perforation.
 It is preferable to explain to H.M.
 Stationery Office what requirements the perforation must meet, since the style used may depend on production facilities.